AlterTobi/Wayfarer-Extension-Scripts/_pages/en/translations.md

 ## Google Translate
-the "old" version of thid tool with buttons near all texts
+the "old" version of this tool with buttons near all texts

 ![Google Translate](../images/google-translate.png "Google translation buttons")
 * [Download](../wfes-AddTranslationButtonsGoogle.user.js)